nats-io/nats-architecture-and-design/adr/ADR-41.md

 |`Nats-Trace-Only`|Prevents delivery to the final client, reports that it would have been delivered (`1`, `true`, `on`)|
 |`Accept-Encoding`|Enables compression of trace payloads (`gzip`, `snappy`)|

 The `Nats-Trace-Only` header can be used to prevent sending badly formed messages to subscribers, the servers will trace the message to its final destination and report the client it would be delivered to without actually delivering it.
+Additionally when this is set messages will also not traverse any Route, Gateway or Leafnode that does not support the Tracing feature.

 ### Trace Context activation